eselyavka/liquibase-impala/README.md

 4. submit the job with the command ./liquibase --logLevel=DEBUG update

 5. if you want to disable locking, submit the job on that manner JAVA_OPTS="${JAVA_OPTS} -Dliquibase.lock=false" ./liquibase --logLevel=DEBUG update

+6. script run.sh perform basic integration testing for Impala and Hive, which includes:
+    - update execution
+    - tag execution
+    - rollback execution
+    script can be submitted with the command ./run.sh <both|hive|impala> PATH_TO_LIQUIBASE_HOME